 - Funds for other uninsured or under-insured disaster-caused expenses and serious needs, such as repair or replacement of personal property and vehicles, or funds for moving and storage, medical, dental, child care, funeral, and other miscellaneous items approved by your state, territory, or tribal government

-Learn more about what FEMA assistance covers for households and other needs.
+Review what FEMA assistance covers for households and other needs.

 Before you apply for assistance, below are the steps you need to take to start your recovery process:

-Step One: Take photos of your damaged home and belongings
+Step One: Take photos of your damaged home and belongings.

-Step Two: Make a list of damaged/lost items
+Step Two: Make a list of damaged/lost items.

 Step Three: Save yourself time.
 If you have insurance, you must file a claim with your insurance company.
+If you do not have insurance, continue to Step Four.

-Step Four: Now that you're ready to apply now for disaster assistance or you would like more information on the types of assistance available, please utilize one of the following methods:
+Step Four: Now that you're ready to apply now for disaster assistance or you would like more information on the types of assistance available, please utilize one of the following methods.

 Internet or Smartphone Application